Cornell-Nanyang Institute Students Travel to Cambodia for Week-long Master Class

 Next we saw Angkor Thom, famous for the Bayon Temple.
 It was interesting to see how the statues have Mona Lisa-esque smiles on their faces, creating a peaceful environment, which probably tied in with the original intention of the kings who tried to marry Buddhism and Hinduism in this particular temple.

-Most of our classmates’ favourite temple (because it was the smallest, just kidding) was Banteay Srei.
+Most of our classmates’ favorite temple (because it was the smallest, just kidding) was Banteay Srei.
 It had the most intricate carvings, which are believed to have been done by women only because of the great attention to detail.

 The local hotel scene